 I had been working with a therapist throughout, however, that relationship wasn’t serving me.
 I fired him and found my current therapist.
 She is the absolute best!
 She has shown me that it’s ok to not be ok.
 That safe relationships allow room for all of my emotions.
 And that the type of relationships I want to have are with people who can accept my emotions and are able to express their own.

-My recovery had been multifaceted and robust.
+My story of recovery has been multifaceted and robust.
 I have learned so much about myself.
 These experiences have helped me to accept myself and other people, to accept the things I can’t change, to recognize that things change even when I don’t want them to, that I don’t have to be right, my prince doesn’t determine my value as a human and that I am lovable regardless of circumstances.
+My story of recovery has led me to starting Expedition Recovery where I get to meet and work with all sorts of interesting people!

 I have really struggled to love myself.
 I have struggled to speak my truth, to express my hurt and joy.
 At times I thought “who in the fuck do you think you are trying to live an authentic life and pursue happiness?”